Make skin look perfect in one-click with these AI-powered Photoshop actions.

 Preview of Final Results

-Start by creating a blank document with size of 2490 pixels wide and 1507 pixels high by hitting the short key Ctrl+N. I named the document sanctuary.
+Start by creating a blank document with a size of 2490 pixels wide and 1507 pixels high by hitting the short key Ctrl+N. I named the document sanctuary.

 Here is the document will be:

-Make sure we have downloaded all the tutorial assets needed and saved them in a folder in our computer.
-In these early steps we will create our custom rocky mountain using several stock images prepared.
+Make sure we have downloaded all the tutorial assets needed and saved them in a folder on our computer.
+In these early steps, we will create our custom rocky mountain using several stock images prepared.
 Start by opening one of the mountain stocks in Photoshop by hitting the short keys Ctrl+O. This will lead us to the folder in the computer where we have saved the image.

 The part we are going to cut out is the one outlined in red.
 To cut the part, start clicking, holding and dragging the tool on the red outline to trace it.